quandquang1312/count_down/README.md

     ``
     ./m
     ``
+ Or you can just run ``m.exe`` file and that's no need to compile first.

 ## User guide

 SET LEFT TIME (hh:mm:ss): This is where you set the time you go home.
 The application will output the countdown time to go home every seconds.  **Please follow the input format**

 **example**
 ``
 17:28:00
 ``

 SET LUNCH TIME (hh:mm:ss): This is where you set the time you have lunch.
-The system will automatically announce for every minutes when it's less than 30 minutes to the lunch time, **example**
+The system will automatically announce for every minutes when it's less than 30 minutes to the lunch time,

+**example**
 ``
 12:13:00